 We may have chosen a piece that was too difficult and need a last minute holiday replacement or we realize a little more cheer could enhance our program.

-This blog post is aligned with the previous one, 8 Reasons I Repeat the Same Holiday Concert Music Every Year, in the sense that I’ve chosen to wait until after Thanksgiving before beginning any holiday music for more than a decade; this, in turn, provided my students with three full months of non-holiday repertoire before diving into the holiday repertoire as the season begins.
+This blog post is aligned with 8 Reasons I Repeat the Same Holiday Concert Music Every Year, in the sense that I’ve chosen to wait until just before Thanksgiving to introduce any holiday music for more than a decade; this, in turn, provided my students with three full months of non-holiday repertoire before diving into the holiday repertoire as the season begins.

 Every piece I list below is easily attainable by a self-selected high school choir, community choir, and many middle school programs as well.
 Additionally, most of these pieces can be downloaded instantly, so you can have your music in time for today’s rehearsal!

-One more thing: besides mentioning why I think these pieces are great choices, I provide a suggested way to introduce and teach the piece in one rehearsal.
+One more thing: besides mentioning why I think these pieces are great choices, I provide a suggested way to introduce and teach each piece in one rehearsal.

-Here are 7 LAST MINUTE Holidays Repertoire Ideas that WILL work!
+Here are 8 LAST MINUTE Holidays Repertoire Ideas that WILL work – even remotely!

 1. Night of Silence (many voicings available) – Daniel Kanter (Christmas – Instantly Downloadable)

 This original piece contains a beautiful melody with three verses.
 In the third verse, Silent Night is sung as a counter-melody.
 There are so many different unique ways to frame this piece and several arrangements that Daniel Kanter has written.
 My choir performs the unison arrangement of this piece.
 I believe this piece can work with any amount of singers from elementary school all the way through college.